cybergis/Gateway-Development-Training/README.md

 - Create 2 Meteor apps at the root directory:
     - First one, using Meteor release `1.4.1`, named `"helloworld"`.
     - Second one, using Meteor release `1.3.5`, named `"legacyapp"`.
+        - Make sure this app doesn't have the package `"autopublish"`.
 - Create a Pull Request from your branch against `dev-env-setup`.

 ## Grading